wytsai7660/final_project_s2/README.md

 # final_project_s2

-**The main branch is fixed by a genius programmer and can work as expected now. 😎**
+**The main branch was fixed by a genius programmer and can now work as expected. 😎**

 ## compile manually
 ```